Jefimenko Made Easy: Electromagnetic Fields through Retardation: Electromagnetic Induction Electrical Induction

 This argument sheds some light on electromagnetic phenomena.
 After all, in electromagnetic waves, the electric field and magnetic field are in phase \cite{griffiths1999introduction}, reaching peaks and troughs together, not alternatively.

-He then argued that the physics world has long ignored the ``electrokinetic field" he defined, $-\frac{\mu_0}{4\pi}\int (\partial [{\mathbf J}]/\partial t)/r\ dV^\prime$ (the second term of Eq. (\ref{eqn:JefimenkoA})), and spent two pages arguing its significance.
-But since his results are the same as those of classical electrodynamics, this argument may not be true.
+He then argued that the physics world has long ignored the ``electrokinetic field" he defined, $-\frac{\mu_0}{4\pi}\int [\partial {\mathbf J}/\partial t^\prime])/r\ dV^\prime$ (the second term of Eq. (\ref{eqn:JefimenkoA})).
+However, since his results are the same as those of classical electrodynamics, this argument is not very attractive.